Clearing the crux on East of Eden.

 Browse More Rock Climbing Classics in Eden Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eden area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eden Area:

 : Fort Collins

 This is a favorite 1-pitch route.
 It ascends the obvious right facing dihedral directly above the Eden area pullout.
 Hike a few feet upslope from the pullout to a nice level belay spot.
 I would advise the belayer at the base to anchor in since the crux is only a few feet off the deck and a fall could result in both people rolling down slope into their car (or the road) below.As noted above, the crux is only a little ways off the deck, but high enough to make you think twice about your gear bef...[more]
 Browse More Classics in Colorado

 By Joe Anderson

 There is a climb to the left of East of Eden, in the next opening.
 It's 9 bolts, has good crimps and pulls through a nice roof.
 Does anyone know anything about it, or have beta for the other routes up there?
 It was a fun climb, I would say it's an easy .11.